zengm-games/zengm.com/src/posts/2022-01-20-command-palette.md

 That may sound a bit weird if you've never seen a search box work like this, but it's very nice to use.
 And if the search doesn't return the thing you want as the #1 result, you can use the arrow keys to scroll through the results.

 You can also access more pages here than are in the menus.
-Normally, you'd have to to League > History > All-Star Records to get to that page.
+Normally, you'd have to to League > History > All-Star History to get to that page.
 3 clicks, gross.
 Now just tyle ctrl+k and then "all" and hit enter:

 <figure><img src="/files/command-palette-3.png" class="img-fluid"></figure>